-August 15 – Optional Heliski Day / Resort Day
+August 15 – Optional Heliski Day / Weather Contingency Day

 We leave one day free in the itinerary as a weather contingency day.
 If you’ve already completed your 2 heli-ski days and you’re still ready for more, you can add another day heli-skiing.
 If you’d like a change of pace and are keen to explore of this region, join your guide for a day trip to one of the local resorts.
 You will get the opportunity to spend the day riding at either Ohau, Round Hill or Mt Dobson.
 Lift ticket not included.
 Or you can opt to spend the day at Mount Cook Village.
 There are many adventure operators in the area who offer 4WD Tours and walks into the National Park.

-Today we depart Mt Cook Village and make the 4.5 hour drive back to Christchurch Airport, where the tour concludes.
-For anyone wanting to clock up some more heli time and vertical, join us the following day for the start of our Methven Heli Tour.
+Today we depart Mt Cook Village and make the 4.5 hour drive back to Queenstown Airport, where the tour concludes.
+For anyone wanting to clock up some more heli time and vertical, join us on the 2 September for our Wanaka Freeride Tour.